anoopkum/deepseek-r1-localhost/README.md

 Once the model is deployed, obtain the Endpoint URL and API Key from Azure AI Foundry.

-Create a .env file in the project root and add the following:
+Update  .env file in the project root and add the following:

 AZURE_AI_ENDPOINT=<your_endpoint_url>
 AZURE_AI_KEY=<your_api_key>